Which Saw Has The Risk Of Kickback When Operating?

 If you experience kickback while operating a saw, immediately release the trigger and firmly grip the saw with both hands to maintain control.
 Move away from the saw and assess any potential injuries.
 Always seek medical attention if necessary.

-Read Also: What Is The Advantage Of A Hand-Held Circular Saw?
+Read Also: Does The Good Side Of Wood Go Up Or Down On A Circular Saw?